foongzy/tripsg/README.md

 ## Features

 * Search for bus stops using bus stop name, bus stop code, bus number
-* Quicksearch enables you to quickly search for bus arrival info near you
+* Quick search enables you to quickly search for bus arrival info near you
 * Shows bus arrival information and bus capacity and wheelchair accessibility
 * Ability to locate bus stop on map
 * Bus route information for queried bus number